-SupportAssist diagnostics (also known as system diagnostics) performs a complete check of your hardware.
-The Dell SupportAssist Pre-boot System Performance Check diagnostics is embedded with the BIOS and is launched by the BIOS internally.
-The embedded system diagnostics provides a set of options for particular devices or device groups allowing you to:
+The SupportAssist diagnostics (previously known as ePSA diagnostics) performs a complete check of your hardware.
+The SupportAssist diagnostics is embedded in the BIOS and is launched by it internally.
+The SupportAssist diagnostics provides a set of options for particular devices or device groups.
+It allows you to:

-- Run tests automatically or in an interactive mode - Repeat tests

-- Display or save test results - Run thorough tests to introduce additional test options to provide extra information about the failed device(s) - View status messages that inform you if tests are completed successfully - View error messages that inform you of problems encountered during testing - NOTE: Some tests for specific devices require user interaction.
-Always ensure that you are present at the computer terminal when the diagnostic tests are performed.
+- Run tests automatically or in an interactive mode. - Repeat tests - Display or save test results - Run thorough tests to introduce additional test options and provide extra information about the failed device(s) - View status messages that indicate if the tests are completed successfully - View error messages that indicate if problems were encountered during the test - NOTE: Some tests are meant for specific devices and require user interaction.
+Ensure that you are present in front of the computer when the diagnostic tests are performed.